-Birth control (AKA "the Pill") is a medication with hormones that stop ovulation (the release of an egg from a woman's ovaries).
+Birth control (AKA "the Pill") is a medication with hormones that stop ovulation (the release of an egg from a person's ovaries).
 Birth control also thickens the mucus in the cervix, which stops sperm from swimming to the egg.
-When taken every day, birth control pills are 99% effective in preventing pregnancy.
+When taken daily, birth control pills are 99% effective in preventing pregnancy.

 Birth control does not protect you from STIs